shimaore/well-groomed-feast/src/Messaging.coffee.md

 Fallback to the one specified in the headers.

+* hdr.X-CCNQ3-Number-Domain In voicemail, used as fallback if the number domain could not be asserted from session.number_domain or session.endpoint.number_domain.

         number_domain ?= @ctx.req.header 'X-CCNQ3-Number-Domain'

 Fallback to the default one configured.

-* cfg.voicemail.number_domain The default number-domain used for voicemail, if none is found in session.number_domain, session.endpoint.number_domain, or hdr.X-CCNQ3-Number-Domain
+* cfg.voicemail.number_domain The default number-domain used for voicemail, if none is found in session.number_domain, session.endpoint.number_domain, or hdr.X-CCNQ3-Number-Domain.

         if not number_domain?
           number_domain = @ctx.cfg.voicemail.number_domain ? 'local'